-Most folks are aware of the fact that some basic obedience training makes dogs more fun to be around in general.
-What many of us do not know is that basic dog obedience has many other, less obvious, perks.
-Obedience training helps your dog see you and even your family members as their leader, much like a younger child may see their parental figures.
-It also gives your pup a much needed mental workout, something that many canines need just as much as physical exercise.
-A mental workout will help dogs of any breed fight off boredom and make them feel useful.
+Most folks are aware of the fact some basic obedience training makes dogs more fun to be around.
+What many of us do not know is basic dog obedience has many other, less obvious, perks.
+Obedience training helps your dog see you and your family members as their leader, much like a younger child may see their parental figures.
+It also gives your pup a much needed mental workout, something many canines need just as much as they need physical exercise.
+A mental workout helps dogs of any breed fight off boredom and makes them feel useful.
 Some commands, like a good recall command, may even save your dog’s life one day.

 Dogs, by nature, are pack animals with a prominent social order.
 As you and your family become members of your pup’s pack, your new dog will communicate with you – the leader of the pack – for direction.
 This form of leadership can be established in a firm but friendly manner, if done correctly.
-Keep in mind that it is unrealistic to expect your pup to abide by any the rules of the household without the leader teaching and training appropriate behavior!
+Keep in mind it is unrealistic to expect your pup to abide by the rules of the household without the leader introducing, teaching, and training the appropriate behavior!

 Much like people, every single dog is different.
 Some are hyperactive, laid-back, serious, lazy, silly, shy, and yet others have too much confidence and can literally just be out-of-control.
 Regardless of these differences, training is necessary for all dogs and extremely beneficial to your entire family.